LukasMarx/ai-food-blog/src/content/posts/Steamed Rice.md

 recipeYield: "4"
 calories: 205
 recipeCuisine: "Asian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Rinse the rice in a fine mesh strainer until the water runs clear.", "In a medium pot, combine the rice, water, salt, and butter.
-Bring to a boil over high heat, then reduce the heat to low and cover the pot with a tight-fitting lid.", "Cook the rice for 18-20 minutes, or until all the water is absorbed and the rice is tender and fluffy.", "Remove the pot from the heat and let the rice rest for 5 minutes before fluffing it with a fork and serving."
+Bring to a boil over high heat, then reduce the heat to low and cover the pot with a tight-fitting lid.", "Cook the rice for 18-20 minutes, or until all the water is absorbed and the rice is tender and fluffy.", "Remove the pot from the heat and let the rice rest for 5 minutes before fluffing it with a fork and serving.", ]
-]
 ---

 ## Introduction